clayperez/ApplePieNav/README.md

 | **buffer** | How much space to put between the edge of the mask and the zone labels in pixels. | 150 |
 | **margin** | How much of a margin to leave around the inside of the main window so the pie doesn't render too close to the outside which would hide some options. | 300 |

+# Features

+- Prevents the pie from starting too close to the window's margin if the mouse is within said margin.
+This is good because it prevents options from being hidden.
+- Automatically limits the number of options passed in to between 3 and 9 because, really...
+What do you need a pie nav for fewer or more at one time?
+- Allows as many different pie navs to be loaded as you wish.
+Just associate them with different trigger keys and you can have multiple hyper menus available in your system.

 # Dependencies

 ### <a href="https://github.com/g33kio/vue-mousetrap" target="_blank">Mousetrap</a>